Why is your skin important?

 - What structures can you find in the dermis?

-- What are the four functions of skin?
+- What four functions of an organism is the skin involved in?

 - What is the hypodermis?
 What kinds of tissue are found here?
-Why is it important to controlling homeostasis?
+Why is it important to controlling homeostasis that this occurs below the blood vessels of the skin?

-- What are two functions of the skin?
+- What are some functions of the skin?

 - Describe the structure of the skin.